This policy provides guiding principles for university-related travel.

 - Parking and garage fees

-Transportation by common carrier is recommended when it is more appropriate and economical than travel by state or private vehicle.
+Transportation by common carrier (e.g., airline, railroad, bus) is recommended when it is more appropriate and economical than travel by state or private vehicle.
 Common carriers are usually preferred for out-of-state travel.
-Actual cost is paid or reimbursed for airline, railroad and bus fares for travel.
+Actual cost is paid/reimbursed for airline, railroad, and bus fares for travel.
+See TRAVEL-EXPENSE PAYMENT (above) for specific Policy guidance related to airline travel.

 Taxi and shuttle service is authorized between terminals, lodgings, and work stations.

 All employees are encouraged to travel using routes and schedules that provide the most cost-effective, efficient travel that meets the business purpose.
 A roomette is allowed when sleeping accommodations are needed due to overnight travel.
-A bedroom is allowed if no roomette is available or if special accommodations are approved because of the trip's nature or the traveler's health.
-Applicable meal and incidental expense per diem may not be claimed if a meal is provided and consumed as part of the roomette or bedroom rate.
+A bedroom is allowed if no roomette is available or if special accommodations are approved because of the trip's nature or the employee’s health.
+Applicable meal and incidental expense per diem may be reduced on a pro-rata basis if a meal is provided and consumed as part of the roomette or bedroom rate.

 Scheduled or charter buses may be used.

-Because the cost of record-keeping outweighs any monetary benefit, the university will not recapture airline bonuses awarded employees for frequent flyer miles.
-Frequent flyer bonuses may be used by employees as they choose unless the terms of a grant or contract require otherwise.
+Because the cost of record-keeping outweighs any monetary benefit, the university does not require employees to utilize airline bonuses and/or frequent flyer miles earned from university-paid travel for university purposes.
+Frequent flyer bonuses may be used by employees as they choose unless the terms of a grant or contract used to pay for the travel require otherwise.
 The university will not reimburse or trade tickets purchased using frequent flyer miles.

 Common carriers (e.g., airlines, railroads) are usually preferred for out-of-state travel.
-An employee may choose to travel by private vehicle instead.
-In such a case, the employee may be reimbursed for ground transportation expenses, including standard mileage, parking, and tolls, up to the cost that would have been incurred had s/he traveled by common carrier.
+A traveler may choose to travel by private vehicle instead.
+In such a case, the traveler may be reimbursed for ground transportation expenses, including standard mileage, parking, and tolls, up to the cost that would have been incurred had they traveled by common carrier.

 The following costs associated with air travel can be used as a basis for comparison:

 - The cost of round-trip commercial air fare that would have been incurred.
-An online quote (i.e., Travelocity, Orbitz) should be obtained prior to the travel dates.
+A quote from the university’s managed travel software system should be obtained prior to the travel dates.

 - Private vehicle mileage to and from the air terminal that would normally be used for departure.